On decomposability and subdifferential of the tensor nuclear norm: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the National Natural Science Foundation of China [Grants 72394364, 72394360, and 72171141].
-The first author would like to express his sincere gratitude to Professor Simai He for his generous subsidy support when the first author was studying at School of Information Management and Engineering, Shanghai University of Finance and Economics, where part of the work by the first author was conducted.
+The authors would like to thank the two anonymous reviewers for their insightful comments that have helped to improve this paper from its original version.
+In particular, the authors are indebted to the reviewer who has brought the references~\cite{sturmfels2016tensors,robeva2017singular,hashemi2018spectral,vannieuwenhoven2012new,tropp2015introduction,li2003norm} to their attention and suggested the last part of Lemma~\ref{prop:nuclear-U-equiv}.
+The first author would like to express his sincere gratitude to Professor Simai He for his generous subsidy support when he was studying at School of Information Management and Engineering, Shanghai University of Finance and Economics, where part of the work in this paper was carried out.
+The first author would also like to thank his current advisor, Professor Anthony Man-Cho So, for the continued encouragement and support in pursuing this project.